qlik-product-success/qseow-auto-log-collector/README.md

 ## Command Arguments:
 - **UrlUploadDestination** - Filecloud location to which logs will be uploaded.
 Must be a valid Filecloud url.
-- **CaseNumber** - The case number found in Salesforce.
+- **CaseNumber** - Case number which has been communicated by support or which you find in the case portal in Salesforce.
 Value cannot be empty.
 - **TimeRangeInHours** - Time range for which QRS will fetch logs.
 For example, if "25" is passed in as an argument, QRS will fetch the logs between now and 25 hours ago.
     This argument should be in accordance to the time interval to which you schedule this script to run in order to avoid unwanted results.
     For example, if you schedule this script to run every 48 hours, then TimeRangeInHours should be 49 (48 hours + 1 to bridge any gap).